 Do you agree that a person’s need to feel important can drive their choices in their career and personal life?
-My view of the referenced study was that the subject scientists’ needs to feel important were likely the underlying impetus for why they shaped their careers to become the Big Frogs in tiny puddles.
+Although this wasn’t explored by the study, the subject scientists’ needs to feel important were likely the underlying impetus for why they shaped their careers to become the Big Frogs in tiny puddles.

-Do you agree that an individual’s need to feel important isn’t a basic human need on the same level as nourishment, protection, and socialization?
-How does this need arise in our lives?
+Do you agree that an individual’s need to feel important is NOT a basic human need on the same level as nourishment, protection, and socialization?
+How do people develop this need?

-The view of Primal Therapy is that the need to feel important arose from perhaps hundreds and thousands of early experiences when a person during infancy and early childhood was made to feel unimportant by the behavior of the people who mattered the most to them at the time.
-It’s a need created from the pain instilled by caregivers when they didn’t fulfill the child’s real needs such as food and touch.
+The view of Primal Therapy is that the need to feel important arose from perhaps hundreds of early experiences during infancy and early childhood when a child was made to feel unimportant by the behavior of the people who mattered the most to them at the time.
+It’s a need created from the pain instilled by caregivers when they didn’t fulfill a child’s real needs such as food and touch.

-Because biology can’t always inform us about behavior, I doubt that an animal study could provide direct evidence for the origins of this human need.
-The most relevant animal study I’ve curated thus far was The effects of early-life stress are permanent alterations in the child’s brain circuitry and function where the researchers used an indirect approach:
+- Because biology can’t always inform us about behavior, animal studies couldn’t provide direct evidence for the origins of this human need.
+The most relevant animal study I’ve curated was The effects of early-life stress are permanent alterations in the child’s brain circuitry and function where the researchers used an indirect approach:

 These effects are not reversed when the stressor is removed nor diminished with the development of prefrontal regulation regions.”

-What are some of the other continuing impacts of early unfulfilled needs?
-The Do the impacts of early experiences of hunger affect our behavior, thoughts, and feelings today? study showed that people are impelled to develop substitute needs now for what they really needed back in their early lives.
+Do the impacts of early experiences of hunger affect our behavior, thoughts, and feelings today? is one of the studies that showed several other ways people are impelled to develop substitute needs now for what they really needed back in their early lives.

 But relieving an itchy symptom (a substitute need) doesn’t resolve its cause (the impact of an early unfulfilled need).

-With a lessened impact of early unmet needs, it follows that people would feel less impetus to fulfill substitute needs such as the need to feel important.
-Primal Therapy’s focus on addressing and resolving the underlying causes allows the presenting symptoms to gradually subside without being specifically treated.
+A principle of Primal Therapy is that with a lessened impact of early unmet needs, people will feel less impetus to fulfill substitute needs – such as the need to feel important.

 So welcome to the Surface Your Real Self blog!
 I’m sure you will find some topics that interest you.